willwelch2000/2048-Player/README.md

 This project contains all of the files for a system that plays the simple game "2048."

 ## Installation
-From a command line, with java installed:
+From a command line, with Java installed:
 ```bash
 javac Strategy2048.java
 ```